 Compensation Element Form Performance Period Determination Base Salary Cash Annual See note 1 Annual Incentive Program (" AIP ") Cash For the CEO, CFO, and other senior officers, 100% of the AIP is paid out in cash annually.
 See note 2.
 Medium-Term Non-Equity Incentive Program (" MTIP ") Cash MTIP awards are made annually and consist of Performance Share Units (" PSU ") that cliff-vest and are paid in cash at the end of three years.
 See note 3.
 Long-Term Equity Incentive Program (" LTIP ") Stock Options Shareholders approved the creation of the LTIP in 2018 in which the CEO and certain other senior officers participate.
-Renewal of the LTIP was approved at the 2021 Annual General and Special Meeting of the Company.
+Renewal of the LTIP is subject to approval at the Meeting.
 See note 4.